danielbrendel/aquashell-snippets/README.md

 Queries the HortusFox server in order to obtain the current release version

+### hortusfox-api-gui.dnys

+A simple GUI to perform API requests on a HortusFox workspace

 ### hots_chat_hotkeys.dnys

 A hotkey manager to quickly send chat messages while being in an ingame match